 If I had a penny for every time a client has told me some version of one of the statements above…

-But you’re most likely not a sculptor and your body probably isn’t easily changed either.
+But you’re probably not a sculptor and your body isn’t easily changed either.

-Developing a self-acceptance based on calm and clarity is the fuel for a self-relationship that moves you to what you want in life.
+Developing a self-acceptance based on calm and clarity fuels a self-relationship that moves you to what you want in life.

-Although you may have a guess, it’s impossible to know what someone is thinking or what their beliefs are.
-It’s possible for them to remain private.
+Although you may have a guess, it’s impossible to know what someone is thinking or what their beliefs are when they remain private.

 What isn’t private is another person’s body.
 You might even have a judgment or two based on your observation.

-In modern society, the boundaries about what is okay to comment or what is okay to wear or even what is the acceptable language to use in describing the body isn’t clear either.
+The boundaries between what is okay to comment, what is okay to wear, or even the acceptable language to describe the body are unclear in modern society.
 Yet, all of these things do communicate something.

-We see this daily from pop stars wearing costumes as bare as the censors will allow, to detailed discussions of meal and workout play-by-plays on social media, to commercials selling the idea of, “I’m so bad eating this decadently sinful treat!”
+We see this daily from pop stars wearing costumes as bare as the censors will allow, detailed discussions of their food choices and workout play-by-plays on social media to commercials selling the idea of, “I’m so bad eating this decadently sinful treat!”

-It is through your body that you experience life in the form of shape, texture, color, vibrance, pleasure and pain.
-When you practice self-acceptance – all of your life – the full catastrophe as Zorba said in the movie Zorba the Greek, you have a fantastic chance of being happy.
+Through your body, you experience life in shape, texture, color, vibrance, pleasure and pain.
+When you practice self-acceptance – all of your life – the “full catastrophe,” as Zorba said in the movie Zorba the Greek, you have a fantastic chance of being happy.

 Who decides what’s acceptable?

-We’re also bombarded with images—visual and mental—of what is the correct, most desirable, perfect shape to strive to become.
-It comes from the media as well as family and cultural ideas about what’s best.
+We’re also bombarded with visual and mental images of the correct, most desirable, perfect shape to strive to become.
+It comes from the media, family, and cultural ideas about what’s best.

 The question is, who’s in charge of deciding what this should be?

-It is common to make assumptions about who’s healthy and who isn’t based on snap judgements about appearance.
-Sometimes you might even do this in your thoughts about your own body.
+It is expected to make assumptions about who’s healthy and who isn’t based on snap judgments about appearance.
+Sometimes, you might even do this in your thoughts about your body.

-One of the challenges in modern society is figuring out how to trust your self-knowledge when there is so much conflicting information available.
+One of the challenges in modern society is figuring out how to trust your self-knowledge when so much conflicting information is available.

-Too many choices, coming at you really fast makes for feeling overwhelmed and unclear.
+There are too many choices, and coming at you fast makes you feel overwhelmed and unclear.

 The good news is that the process of change is directly opposite!